apache/druid/docs/querying/sql.md

 ### Table-level

 In table-level queries, you must use UNION ALL in a subquery in the FROM clause, and create the lower-level subqueries that are inputs to the UNION ALL operator as simple table SELECTs.
-You can't use features like expressions, column aliasing, JOIN, GROUP BY, or ORDER BY.
+You can't use features like expressions, column aliasing, JOIN, GROUP BY, or ORDER BY in table-level queries.

 The query runs natively using a [union datasource](datasource.md#union).